Professional Staff Union UMass Amherst & Boston

 PSU SAP Frequent Questions and Answers

-What is the best way to communicate concerns or needs to SAP?
+What is the best way to communicate with SAP?

-Please reach out to Jenn Pease, SAP President at jroyer@umass.edu
+Please reach out to the SAP Committee by emailing PSU.SAP@external.umass.edu.

 How can I support SAP?
 Is there a role I can play?